armaanhussain/Global_Superstore-PowerBI-Dashboard/README.md

      Phones achieving the highest sales of $1.71M, they do not yield the highest average profit.
 On the other hand, Tables, despite generating sales of $0.75M, operate as a loss-making business.

+**Key Influencers Analysis:**

+* What influences the sales to decrease ?

+* Category is Office Supplies:
+  - Sales are most likely to decrease when the category is Office Supplies, with an average sales drop of 318.5 compared to other categories.
+    Average of Quantity:

+* Low quantities are a major factor in reduced sales:
+   - Quantity of 1 or less reduces average sales to 206.
+   - Quantity between 1 and 2 lowers average sales to 133.9.
+   - Quantity between 2 and 3 further decreases average sales to 57.17.

+* Discounts:
+   - High discounts contribute significantly to decreased sales:
+   - When the average discount exceeds 0.57, sales drop to 170.8.